umarov90/DeepCellState/README.md

 ```

 To run DeepCellState, download the [data](https://www.dropbox.com/s/dluxw8zryh1hoyf/DeepCellState_data.zip?dl=1) and extract it to some location.
 Add this path (**parent folder of the data folder**) to to the data_dir file in the project root.
+For example:

+/home/user/Desktop/deepcellstate_test/
+put '/' at the end.

 Run DeepCellState.py to generate the models:
 ```sh
 python3 DeepCellState.py -O models_output -CT A375,HT29 -PT trt_cp -N 1 -SM 0